OxalisCommunity/oxalis/doc/install/install-v2.md

 ## Prerequisites

-* Java JDK 1.6 or later
+* Java JDK 1.6 or later.
+* Apache Ant 1.8 or later is needed for the installation of Metro.
 * Maven 3.x or later.
 Make sure you have updated your environment with the `M2_HOME` variable.
 * Apache Tomcat version 7.x.
 If you have a different JEE container, you need to figure out the differences on your own, sorry :-)
 * MySQL version 5.1.x or later.
 This guide assumes a user named "oxalis" with a password of "Blomster2013".